temporalio/documentation/docs-src/concepts/what-is-a-search-attribute.md

 For business flow tasks in which you need to get information about a Workflow Execution, consider one of the following:

 - storing state in a local variable and exposing it with a Query.
-- storing state in an external data store via Activities and fetching it directly from the store.
+- storing state in an external data store through Activities and fetching it directly from the store.

 For high throughput or low latency use cases, use the latter; however, note that the external data store may be slightly out of date (since time passes between the Workflow's state changing and the Activity updating the store).